NORTH CAROLINA STATE UNIVERSITY

 Accreditation: HFES, Institute for Ergonomics & Human Factors (UK)

 Granted last 3 years: MIE 3, MS 10, PhD 6

 HFES student chapter: yes

 Program: Program emphasis is on cognitive engineering/HF in systems design, industrial ergonomics/biomechanics, and occupational safety and health.
-Students gain breadth of knowledge of physical ergonomics, understanding of approaches to usability evaluation and interface design for human-machine systems, methods for recognition, evaluation and control of safety hazards in complex task environments.
+Students gain breadth of knowledge of physical ergonomics, understanding of approaches to usability evaluation and interface design for human-machine systems, and methods for recognition, evaluation and control of safety hazards in complex task environments.
 Goal is broad preparation.
-Courses emphasize contemporary theory, concepts, and principles; research techniques and observational methodologies; and the systems approach and computer modeling.
+Courses emphasize contemporary theory, concepts and principles; observational methodologies and research techniques; and systems approach to analysis, design and modeling.
 Additional courses may be taken in variety of fields, including biomedical engineering, computer science, epidemiology, industrial hygiene, psychology, and public health.
 (Several courses through ISE program are cross-listed with Psychology.)
 For superior students, direct-track PhD program exists (MS degree must be completed along the way).

 Recommended: undergraduate major in engineering, computer science, or related field

 % receiving: 67